-Diana Barrett Kruze is a partner in the Intellectual Property Group, focusing on patent, trade secret, and copyright litigation.
-Ms. Kruze also has extensive experience with IP counseling for start-ups, licensing and patent post-grant review procedures.
-She represents clients in a wide range of technical disciplines including software, medical devices, nanotechnology, smartphones, user interfaces, satellite systems, and semiconductor processing and packaging.
+Diana Barrett Kruze is a partner in the Intellectual Property Litigation Group, focusing on patent, trade secret, and copyright litigation.
+She represents clients in a wide range of technical disciplines including nanotechnology, satellite systems, software and semiconductor processing and packaging.

 Ms. Kruze is an adjunct professor at the University of California, Hastings College of the Law.
 She currently serves as a board member on the California State Bar’s Appellate Review Committee of the Judicial Nominees Evaluation Commission, as well as the Barristers Board of Directors of the Bar Association of San Francisco.
-She is also the fundraising co-chair of the Lawyers’ Committee for Civil Rights, a pro tem judge in San Francisco Superior Court, and an executive member of the BASF’s Intellectual Property Section.
+She is also the fundraising co-chair of the Lawyers’ Committee for Civil Rights, the president of the board of her children’s school, a board member of the Jewish Bar Association of San Francisco, and an executive member of the BASF’s Intellectual Property Section.
 In 2017, Ms. Kruze was appointed by the Mayor of San Francisco to serve on the Citizen’s Committee on Community Development, which is the advisory body charged with public oversight of approximately $30 million in HUD-based annual funding allocations and policy matters directly related to community development efforts for all of San Francisco.

 ©1996-2018 Morrison & Foerster LLP.
 All rights reserved.